 Located in the Old Town on Republic Square, you’re steps away from Christmas markets here!
 Plus, this gorgeous building has a traditional exterior with modern and beautifully spacious hotel rooms.

 There is also a sauna, indoor pool, spa, and bar/lounge for relaxing after exploring markets all day.
-This is a great spot to stay and is around $300 per night.

 Best Time to Visit Prague Around Christmas